How is it I can love You

 Commentary by Ivan M. Granger

-Symeon is not asking these questions as an intellectual game, however.
+Symeon is not asking these questions as an intellectual game.
 This is not a dry theological exercise.
-His questions arise from the genuine surprise at this paradox as it reveals itself through direct perception: The Divine is both intimate and all-encompassing, within yet everywhere.
-The intellect can't comprehend how this can be, yet the mystic is confronted with it undeniably.
-With total disregard for the mind's inability to grasp this truth, a giddy radiance pours out from your breast while, at the same time, it fills the universe.
+His questions arise from the genuine surprise at this paradox as it reveals itself through direct perception: The Divine is both intimate and all-encompassing; within, yet everywhere

 How is it I can